vishandi/tp/docs/UserGuide.md

 Format: `editEvent INDEX EVENT_INDEX [ed/EVENT_DESCRIPTION] [da/DATE] [ti/TIME] [du/DURATION] [r/RECUR_FREQUENCY]`

 * Edits an event assigned to a person.
-* At least one of the optional fields must be provided
+* At least one of the optional fields must be provided.
+* `EVENT_DESCRIPTION` should not contain **/** and at most 25 characters.
-* DATE should be in "YYYY-MM-DD" format
+* DATE should be in "YYYY-MM-DD" format.
-* TIME should be in "HH:MM" format
+* TIME should be in "HH:MM" format.
 * DURATION should be in one of the following formats, where X and Y are positive integer values representing the hours and minutes respectively(not case-sensitive):
   * XHYM
   * XHY